How to Quilt a Mammoth

 In 1910, Clara (Lightener) Flesher and her husband James left their home in Terre Haute, Indianan, to settle in Carmangay in southern Alberta.
 Prior to leaving, Clara received a friendship quilt.
 Each block has the signature of a family member or friend embroidered on it.
 As a way to remember those that are dear, Friendship quilts were often made as a souvenir for the person leaving.

 Do you love quilts as much as we do?
-Check out Quilt of Belonging at RAM until September 6, 2021, and pre-order Alberta Quiltmakers and their Quilts, written by Lucie Heins, our Assistant Curator of Domestic Life and Leisure.
+Pick up your copy of Alberta Quiltmakers and their Quilts, written by Lucie Heins, our Assistant Curator of Daily Life and Leisure.